You’ve heard of shotgun weddings. Well, this is a shotgun blog post.

 So, what can I do?

-I hired a couple beta reader services to critique two of my novels, the ones I finished over the last year.
+I hired a couple beta reader services to critique three of my novels, the ones I finished over the last few years.

-I’m not about to give up but there are several times each week when I ask myself, and my poor patient wife, if this quest of mine isn’t an insurmountable one.
+Alas, I’m not about to give up but there are several times each week when I ask myself, and my poor patient wife, if this quest to publication isn’t an insurmountable one.

 Then I sigh, eat a peanut butter and orange marmalade sandwich, read a chapter of a good book, and go back to writing and revising.

-I’ve also decided to start blogging about my journey because the experts say this will make you love me.
+I’ve also decided to start blogging more about my journey because the experts, the ones with the pricey seminars, say this will make you love me.

 I don’t know if that’s true.

 And maybe we can get a burrito together.
+A haggis burrito.
 You know, before I become too famous.
 I mean, we’ll each get our own burrito but at the same time.

 That’s all for now.

-If anyone needs me, I’ll be in the kitchen sighing and making a PB&M sandwich.
+If anyone needs me, I’ll be in the kitchen loudly sighing and making a PB&M sandwich.